This article was updated on April 26, 2021

 7. Understand how disaster legislation will affect you

-The biggest challenge for most small businesses these days is income.
-Issues with federal emergency funding has left many without the resources they need to keep their businesses going.
-As we said earlier, though, there are other options available for businesses and individuals alike.
+In a pandemic, the biggest challenge for most small businesses is income.
+Issues with federal emergency funding have left many without the resources they need to keep their businesses going.
+As we said earlier, there are other options available for businesses and individuals alike.
 Check out this emergency loan guide by the U.S. Chamber of Commerce, and see this state-by-state breakdown of COVID-19 legislation compiled by the National Governors Association, for more helpful information.

 8. Be prepared to close again

-It’s a good idea to be prepared to close if another outbreak occurs and have a plan for what that will look like.
-It’s the worst case scenario, of course.
-But better safe than sorry.
+It's a good idea to be prepared to close if another outbreak occurs and have a plan for what that will look like.
+It's the worst-case scenario but it's better to be safe.

 Also keep in mind that, no matter how prepared you are, reopening may be much more difficult than you expected.
 Be ready to pivot and do so swiftly.